cat-home-experts/pre-commit-manager/README.md

 Run: `SKIP=<your hook id in .pre-commit-config.yaml> git push`

-For example this command ignores 2 hooks: `SKIP=check-merge-conflict,mixed-line-ending git push`
+For example this command ignores 2 hooks: `SKIP="check-merge-conflict,mixed-line-ending" git push`

+If you want to use a permanent skip, just configure the SKIP variable as an environment one using one of your dotfiles.

 ### You would like to bypass all hooks for your push